Broadway World Interviews: Voice-Box‘s Juliet Palmer talks Female Aggression and Theatre, November 12, 2010.

 It’s a cycle of 54 very short poems.
 The language itself is breaking down and reconstituting itself into words that don’t exist, but which make absolute sense.
 It’s about the destruction of our world.
 There’s a cyber-apocalyptic-bebop feeling to the whole book: the poems are utterly dark yet beautifully musical.
 In some movements the words aren’t heard explicitly, but in others the players sing or speak them.
 The performers (Danny Tunick and Kathy Supové) were blown away by Dennis’ poetry.
 It’s very bleak, but the energy of the poems sustains you through that bleakness.
 I’m also writing a piece for Continuum for February.
 Each of the players is keeping a dream diary.
 It’s kind of an alarming prospect, but I thought I’d like to hear the music of their dreams.

-Music in New Zealand, November 1999
+Music in New Zealand, Michael Norris, November 1999.

 If you listen carefully enough, you can hear the sound of Schoenberg turning in his grave.
 The poor old codger; he would never have imagined his angular melodic lines pitted against those of nineties band-noir Portishead.
 But Secret Arnold, for symphony orchestra, is just that.